 Some welcome bonuses can only be earned with a minimum spend.
 In that case, you may want to buy a gift card for a retailer you regularly shop at (such as a grocery store) in order to reach the minimum spending requirement.

 You will also earn more points depending on where you use your card.
-For example, with the TD Aeroplan Visa Infinite Card, you’ll earn 1.5 miles for every dollar you spend on grocery, drug store, and gas purchases versus one mile everywhere else.
+For example, with the TD Aeroplan Visa Infinite Card, you’ll earn 1.5 miles for every dollar you spend on grocery, gas, and direct through Air Canada purchases versus one mile everywhere else.
 With the BMO World Elite Mastercard, you’ll earn three points for every dollar spent on dining, entertainment, and travel purchases versus two points on everything else.

 You can also earn more points by double-dipping.
 If you’re an Air Miles member and have an Air Miles-branded credit card, such as the BMO Air Miles Mastercard, you can earn more points in stores at a number of retail partners.
 Aeroplan and Air Miles also operate the Aeroplan eStore and airmilesshops.ca, respectively, which allow you to earn miles at many more online retailers.
 There are often bonus offers, too.
 Currently, a number of retail partners are offering up to five Aeroplan miles for every dollar spent until June 16.